VOICE achieves multi-gold award winning success at the Asia Pacific Awards 2017

-Voice has won three gold, a silver and a bronze award at the Transform Awards Asia-Pacific 2017 held in Hong Kong on 6 December.
-Voice are the only New Zealand agency and one of only two agencies in Australasia shortlisted in the awards alongside brands such as Hyundai, HSBC, Amnesty International, Unilever and Konica Minolta.
+VOICE, Specialist Brand Agency has won three gold, a silver and a bronze award at the Transform Awards Asia-Pacific 2017 held in Hong Kong on 6 December.
+VOICE are the only New Zealand brand agency and one of only two agencies in Australasia shortlisted in the awards alongside brands such as Hyundai, HSBC, Amnesty International, Unilever and Konica Minolta.

 This year’s Transform Awards Asia-Pacific judging panel consisted of 22 in-house industry experts from a multitude of sectors and organisations such as UberEATS, IBM, Greenpeace and Mattel.
 The scoring is done on a points system and the judges score anonymously.
 There is a commercial aspect to the judging and shortlisted work must demonstrate proven success.

-Voice Principal Jonathan Sagar, Managing Director Neil Sparksman and the Voice team were with clients in Hong Kong to collect the awards.
+VOICE Principal Jonathan Sagar, Managing Director Neil Sparksman and the VOICE team were with clients in Hong Kong to collect the awards.
 “We are so proud to have our work acknowledged at such a high level,” says Sagar.
-“Leading brand work always requires an element of courage and mutual trust and we’re grateful that our clients have collaborated with us to create exciting work.
-As an independent agency and finalist alongside big multinational players in this space, we feel this is a real testament to the quality of work representing New Zealand on the world stage.”
+“Leading brand development work always requires an element of courage and mutual trust and we’re grateful that our clients have collaborated with us to create exciting work.
+As an independent brand agency and finalist alongside big multinational players in this space, we feel this is a real testament to the quality of work representing New Zealand on the world stage.”